Top tips for a kitchen renovation

 RDP homes comes with the basics, and that normally means steel kitchen cabinets.
 Some older homes, especially those from the 70's, can also have steel cabinets.
 If these are in fairly good order you can easily spray them for a brand new look - and a brand new kitchen.

-Use an multi sander and 80-grit sanding pads to remove all the paint on the outside and inside of the cabinets.
+Use a multi sander and 80-grit sanding pads to remove all the paint on the outside and inside of the cabinets.
 A multi sander is the better option for steel cabinets as it allows you to get into corners and tight areas, plus it has a finger pad for sanding small areas.

+Treat any rust with Rust-Oleum Stops Rust (find at your local Builders Warehouse).
+This neutralises rust and prevents further damage to the metalwork.
 Use Rust-Oleum Protective Gloss Enamel on the inside and outside of the cabinets.
 If you cannot take the cabinets outdoors to spray them, be sure to open windows and doors for air ventilation.
 Only spray on light, even coats and allow each coat to dry completely before spraying on a second coat.

 2. Small details add big impact

 Don't settle for boring if you can go bold, especially when it comes to a kitchen splashback.
 It might be a small area, but by adding the right details you can update a kitchen in a day with the right tiles.